LiuYuancheng/ChatGPT_on_CTF/doc/testCases/reverse_engineering.md

 Analysis of AI's answer:

-- Microsoft-New-Bing understand the question fully correct and provide correct solution.
+- Microsoft-New-Bing can understand the question fully correct and provide correct solution.